 - Certified Specialist in Oncology Nutrition

-Matt Rinehart, Clinical Oncology Dietitian Team Lead at Cancer Treatment Centers of America® (CTCA) at Southwestern Regional Medical Center (Southwestern), appreciates the individualized approach to caring for patients at CTCA®.
+Matt Rinehart, Clinical Oncology Dietitian Team Lead at Cancer Treatment Centers of America® (CTCA) in Tulsa, appreciates the individualized approach to caring for patients at CTCA®.

 “At CTCA, clinicians meet often and discuss each department’s involvement and what we can do to make each patient better.
 Our approach is based upon the individual needs of each patient,” says Rinehart.